Swimming at the 2011 Pan American Games – Women's marathon 10 kilometres

-The women's marathon 10 kilometres competition of the swimming events at the 2011 Pan American Games took place on the 22 of October at the API Maritime Terminal in Puerto Vallarta.
+The women's marathon 10 kilometres competition of the swimming events at the 2011 Pan American Games took place on the 22 of October at the API Maritime Terminal in Puerto Vallarta, Mexico.
 The defending Pan American Games champion was Chloe Sutton of the United States.

 Schedule

 All times are Central Standard Time (UTC-6).

 Results

 16 competitors from 10 countries are scheduled to compete.